Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 [`4.
 Orchestrations`](#solution-folder-4-orchestrations) contains an `Abstractions` project as well, which is released as a NuGet package and used by the `Client` to communicate with the orchestrations via custom `HttpTrigger` and `ServiceBusTrigger` functions.

+[`5.
+Components`](#solution-folder-5-components) also contains an `Abstractions` project released as a NuGet package.
+This is used in combination with the `Client` to communicate with certain subsystems.

 ### Solution folder 2.
 Api

 The `2.
 Api` folder contains the `HttpTrigger` functions which are used to administrate the orchestrations.